-My mission: I am a poet, artist, and curator who seeks to challenge others to go deeper.
-Through my artistry I hope to create works of art and literature that resonate throughout all time and combat our present day cravings for instant gratification, as well as tackle toxic individualism through the Collective Unconscious via Active Imagination, myth, folklore, and fairy tales.
-This can take the form of visual art, poetry for the page, social commentary journalism, or performance art.
-Through my art and my curation I want to promote a culture of thought.
-Selecting me as your artist, means selecting caring research, personal attention, and work that transcends beyond aesthetics.
+My mission: I am a shapeshifting queer poet, artist, curator, and moth who seeks to challenge others to go deeper.
+Through my artistry I hope to create works of art and literature that resonate spiritual light and combat our present day cravings for instant gratification, as well as tackle toxic individualism through Christian Mysticism and the Collective Unconscious via Active Imagination, myth, witchcraft, folklore, and fairy tales.
+This can take the form of visual art, poetry, journalism, or performance art.
+I want to promote a culture of thought and cultivate caring research, personal attention, and work that transcends beyond aesthetics.
 When I curate I seek to bring together not just works or performances, but people.
-Ideally in my programming I want to highlight works by marginalized people through events that are both vibrant in energy and thoughtful in content.
+In my programming I highlight works by marginalized people through events that are both vibrant in energy and thoughtful in content.

 My accomplishments: I attended University of the Arts (Valedictorian, Class of 2017).
 I was the African Diaspora Collective President and through that I founded and curated "O:O Our Black Arts Festival" for the past 3 years, a festival for marginalized black artists ("othered others.")
 I was the first non-illustrator invited to participate in the University of the Arts ELY Illustration Thesis, where I received the 2017 Plastic Club Membership Award.
 I also curated The Barnes Foundation's 2016 December Free First Sunday, and still work for them as Agent assisting with acquiring talent for events.